 Montgomery County, in central Alabama, is part of the state’s River Region and is home to the state’s capitol city.
 Steeped in history, it is known as the birthplace of the Civil Rights Movement and is home to a major Air Force base.

-Strategically located at the intersection of Interstate 85 and Interstate 65, with the Alabama and Tallapoosa rivers running through it, Montgomery County has a great deal of economic diversity.
+Montgomery is strategically located at the intersection of Interstate 85 and Interstate 65, with the Alabama and Tallapoosa rivers running through it, bringing a great deal of economic diversity.

-It is home to state and regional governments, Maxwell-Gunter Air Force Base, the area’s largest employer, an extensive service industry, wholesale and retail trade and an industrial base that includes Hyundai Motor Manufacturing of Alabama, the area’s largest industrial employer.
+It is home to state and regional governments; Maxwell-Gunter Air Force Base, the area’s largest overall employer; an extensive service industry; wholesale and retail trade, and an industrial base that includes Hyundai Motor Manufacturing Alabama, the area’s largest industrial employer.